xumj2021/xumj2021.github.io/content/post/Deal With High Frequency Data.md

 Due to the huge size of the everyday market order flows, WRDS-TAQ database saves the daily trade and quotes data separately for each day.
 That means if the events in our sample happened in 2000 unique trading days, we have to query 2000 different trade datasets and another 2000 different quote datasets in the WRDS-TAQ database.

-To help the readers get an intuition about the size of the trade and quotes data, I extracted the trade records in two trading hours on December 5th, 2014.
+To help the readers get an intuition about the size of the trade and quotes data, I extracted the trade records during two trading hours on December 5th, 2014.
 It appears that 13,197,152 trades were executed in that just two trading hours, not to mention the even (sometimes much more) bigger quote records.

 ```SAS
 NOTE: There were 13197152 observations read from the data set TAQ.CT_20141205.